m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 Here are the advantages of modernizing Forms with ORDS:

-* Modern API-based architecture: RESTful APIs make integration with other apps and services easier.
+* **Modern API-based architecture**: RESTful APIs make integration with other apps and services easier.
-* PL/SQL compatibility: Keep using your existing PL/SQL code with minimal changes.
+* **PL/SQL compatibility**: Keep using your existing PL/SQL code with minimal changes.
-* Robust security: ORDS offers security features like OAuth and HTTP/S to protect your data.
+* **Robust security**: ORDS offers security features like OAuth and HTTP/S to protect your data.

 The disadvantages of using ORDS:

-* UI development: ORDS doesn't help with creating user interfaces, it really only provides REST interfaces.
+* **UI development**: ORDS doesn't help with creating user interfaces, it really only provides REST interfaces.
 You'll still need to develop a front-end application.
-* Complexity for large installation: When managing a large installation of ORDS APIs, you will need to come up with a robust operating model (monitoring, error handling, change management, integration with version control like Git) for ORDS.
+* **Complexity for large installation**: When managing a large installation of ORDS APIs, you will need to come up with a robust operating model (monitoring, error handling, change management, integration with version control like Git) for ORDS.

 A valid alternative to using ORDS might be to create RESTful APIs via frameworks like Springboot.
 Springboot offers a lot of tooling to create RESTful APIs and (contrary to ORDS) is open source software.
 Check out the next chapter for more information.